-The purpose of this consideration is to determine if the community, government and industry as a whole is likely to benefit, on balance, from a move from the status quo (i.e. rejecting the application).
-This analysis considers permitting the use of the enzyme beta-fructofuranosidase derived from A. fijiensis ATCC 20611 as a processing aid.
-FSANZ is of the view that no other realistic food regulatory measures exist, however information received during public consultation may result in FSANZ arriving at a different outcome.
+The purpose of this consideration was to determine if the community, government and industry as a whole was likely to benefit, on balance, from a move from the status quo (i.e. rejecting the application).
+This analysis considered permitting the use of the enzyme beta-fructofuranosidase derived from A. fijiensis ATCC 20611 as a processing aid.
+FSANZ is of the view that no other realistic food regulatory measures exist.

-The consideration of the costs and benefits in this section is not intended to be an exhaustive, quantitative economic analysis of the proposed measures and, in fact, most of the effects that were considered cannot easily be assigned a dollar value.
-Rather, the assessment seeks to highlight the likely positives and negatives of moving away from the status quo by permitting the use of the enzyme beta-fructofuranosidase (EC 3.2.1.26) derived from A. fijiensis ATCC 20611.
+The consideration of the costs and benefits in this section was not intended to be an exhaustive, quantitative economic analysis of the proposed measures and, in fact, most of the effects that were considered cannot easily be assigned a dollar value.
+Rather, the assessment sought to highlight the likely positives and negatives of moving away from the status quo by permitting the use of the enzyme beta-fructofuranosidase (EC 3.2.1.26) derived from A. fijiensis ATCC 20611.